 Before the pandemic, presenteeism was the norm.
 Most companies wanted employees to work in their office settings, even if they had no in-person meetings and spent the entire day coding.
 The reason?
 Most employers were afraid people wouldn’t get the work done if they weren’t there.

 As governments forced an immediate shift to remote work, companies had no other choice than to make all the possible arrangements to keep the business running remotely.
+An increase in asynchronous work tools and tactics means that employees are better at working together, even if they're oceans apart.

 The result?
 Employees kept getting their work done, but their production levels have also actually increased.